SnowPilotOrg/etl/SPEC.md

 ### 1. Discovery Mode

-When invoked with the `discover` command, the connector outputs metadata describing the streams and relationships it knows about.
+When invoked with the `discover` command, the connector outputs metadata describing the collections and relationships it knows about.
 This includes:

 - Schemas for row, insert, update, upsert, and delete operations
-- Relationships between streams
+- Relationships between collections

 Example usage: